 As a governmental entity, the District is empowered to levy and collect ad valorem taxes to meet the maintenance, operations, and capital expenses of its flood control and administrative functions.
-The District's ad valorem property tax in 2022 was \$0.0287 per \$100 valuation and was budgeted to generate \$22 million in revenues for the District.
+The District's ad valorem property tax is approved to be set at \$0.0269 per \$100 valuation and is budgeted to generate \$24.6 million in revenues for the District.
+This is based on a net taxable value of approximately \$92 billion and represents a projected tax burden of approximately \$64 for an estimate average home valued at \$239 thousand.